Abuse by Children and Young People

 - The likelihood and appropriateness of any resulting criminal prosecution;

-- The level of cognitive ability of all of the child(ren) / young person(s) involved, both as victims and perpetrators, to understand the seriousness of what has occurred and what the consequences may be;
+- The level of cognitive ability of all of the child(ren) / young person(s) involved, both as victims and children that bully, to understand the seriousness of what has occurred and what the consequences may be;

 - Whether there are any equalities issues related to race, sexuality / sexual identity, age, gender, or religion that should be addressed;